The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 config net wirelessAPbackbone

-option linux_name 'wlan0-apbb' # verify the name, the backbone AP interface name could be named differently, like wlan1-apbb
+option linux_name 'wlan0-apbb' # Verify the name, the backbone AP interface name could be named differently, like wlan1-apbb

-list protocols 'apbb' # backbone AP proto, needed for setting up the interface
+list protocols 'apbb' # Backbone AP proto, needed for setting up the interface

 list protocols 'babeld:17'